TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step1.md

 ---

-## 🔍 Question 3: Create Complex Nested Structures
+## 🔍 Practice Exercise 3: Create Complex Nested Structures

 Let's build an entire project structure in one command.
 This is like constructing a multi-room building instantly: